AKA: Mad Love

 This Austrian film was better than I expected despite the low bar I set for it being a romance film.
 The characterization between Heinrich and Henriette is quite good despite some of the flaws in how they are portrayed.
 The backgrounds and visuals were certainly eye-catching and quite beautiful.
 The themes are disturbing, but they certainly are better than most movies in the romance genre.
 I also enjoyed the usage of music only being played at parties with a pianist or a chamber group.
 There are no cases of background music laid over the scenes.
 While Amour Fou has its own issues, I did enjoy this quiet, yet tragic tale.

 Add 1 point if you like period pieces .

 Subtract 2-3 points if you can’t handle suicidal elements as major plot points.

 -The disturbing implications between Heinrich and Marie

 -Can be way too dark for some viewers

 Final Score: 8/10 points

 Content Warning: Teens and up.
-There’s not many objectionable things, but the subject matter is very mature given the storylines.
+There are not many objectionable things, but the subject matter is very mature given the storylines.
 Suicide plays a major role in the plot and characterization although I won’t spoil how it plays on in the final act.
 The Marquise of O is discussed which is a book that involves a rape scene as a major plot point.
 There’s implied incest when Heinrich wants his cousin Marie and him to do a suicide pact before he moves onto Henriette which is very uncomfortable once you realize they are related (it’s mentioned in passing).